MoyankGiri/DSP505Project/README.md

 ![Tailgating Output](/Assets/TGOutput1.png "Tailgating Process")

 Output are as shown in video and an alerting beep which will play when a tailgate is detected.

+## Contribution
+The entire project is a joint contribution of both contributors namely
+1. Moyank Giri, 12310830
+2. Tanmoy Bhowmick, 12311110